 Negotiations over the contract terms

-If anything that impacts the legal rights of the parties is discovered by a licensed inspector, appraiser, or by any other means, even if a signed contract exists, either party’s attorney can renegotiate the contract.
+If anything that impacts the parties’ legal rights is discovered by a licensed inspector, appraiser, or any other means, even if a signed contract exists, either party’s attorney can renegotiate the contract.

 If there are title issues like a broken chain of title or lot line challenges, the seller’s attorney will work to resolve them to reach the closing.

 A lawyer familiar with Illinois real estate law will ensure that the contract addresses any potential issues that could arise over the course of a transaction.

 If necessary, the contract can even be terminated.
 This is how attorney review works.